Countryside roads

 Overall only about 6% of land in the UK is built on, while it's estimated that less than half of Britain's landmass has mobile coverage.
 So it's not unusual to lose signal while driving in the countryside.
 It might therefore be helpful to warn passengers that they might not be able to check Facebook or Twitter for minutes at a time.
 As horrifying as that sounds, they can always save any blurry pictures of cows or fields and post them later on.

 The good news is, even if you can't use your phone for calls, it won't be completely useless.
 The GPS will still work because it depends on satellites, rather than the mobile network.
 (That's how your satnav still works even in mobile blackspots.)
-So there are a number of map applications you can download in advance which you can use even without a mobile signal.
+There are a number of map applications you can download in advance which you can use even without a mobile signal.
+Gmaps has an offline version, for example.

 If you rely on a streaming service for your in-car music needs, you might want to download your favourite playlists and albums for offline listening before you make the trip into the wild green yonder.